 Recognizing the needs of consumers across America, Tim Connell brings fresh perspective and innovation to the dairy industry.
 Tim firmly believes that all companies and products should balance the social, environmental, and economic impacts of producing mass-quantities of nutrient-rich foods that not only nourish consumers but also create a sustainable environment while keeping animal welfare as a top priority.

 Hart Dairy has set the standard in the industry as being the largest farm in North America to operate free range, every day of the year.
 Georgia provides an ideal climate for Hart Dairy’s cows to roam freely throughout the year.
 Never confined and grass fed, the cows live happier and healthier lives, which leads to better tasting milk for the consumer.
-A non-GMO environment, Hart Dairy also produces A2-protein only milk, providing consumers with one of the most nutritious milk options available.
+A non-GMO environment, Hart Dairy also produces high-quality milk, providing consumers with one of the most nutritious milk options available.
 Recently, Hart Dairy was named as the first dairy cow operation in the United States to be certified humane.
 Tim and his team have implemented Fitbits on each of their cows that allow constant monitoring of the animal’s well-being and movements.

 Tim brings years of invaluable experience to Hart Dairy Creamery Corporation.
 As consumers continue to search for companies that represent transparency throughout their processes and products, Hart Dairy aims to be the dairy choice of consumers by providing healthy, sustainable products.
 A part of the “good food” movement, Hart Dairy makes strides toward reinventing the dairy industry.